Order by noon for same-day delivery · Mon–Sat across Los Angeles

 One of the best things about fresh lavender is that it keeps a second life.
 Good stems dry well, hold fragrance, and still look composed in small interior moments.

 This works best when the starting bundle is strong.
-Choose stems that still feel firm, evenly colored, and fresh through the neck.
+Choose stems that feel firm, evenly colored, and fresh through the neck.
 Browning or bruised stems tend to dry dull and brittle.

 Simple ways to reuse it